-The Blue & Gold Scholar program is dedicated to recognizing St. Edward's University undergraduate student participation in advanced experiential learning opportunities.
-Fill out the designated survey below and become a Blue & Gold Scholar!*
+The Blue & Gold Scholars program is dedicated to recognizing St. Edward's University undergraduate student participation in advanced experiential learning opportunities.
+Fill out this survey and become a Blue or Gold Scholar!

-*All submissions will be reviewed by a committee of advanced experiential learning supervisors.
-Students will be recognized as a Blue & Gold Scholar upon approval of their submission(s).
+If you completed an advanced experiential learning opportunity as a result of taking an academic course, there is no further action required to become a Scholar.
+All submissions will be reviewed by a committee of advanced experiential learning supervisors.
+Students will be recognized as a Blue or Gold Scholar upon approval of their submission(s).

 Types of Scholars

 - Blue Scholars have completed 1 advanced experiential learning opportunity

 - Gold Scholars have completed 2+ advanced experiential learning opportunities

 How many advanced experiential learning opportunities can I submit?
 There is no limit — please submit as many opportunities as are currently participating in.

 Do the advanced experiential learning opportunities need to be completed in the past or can I submit experiences I’m currently completing?
 You can only submit experiences you are currently completing, with the exception of experiences completed in summer 2023.

 Is there a deadline for submitting my survey?
 All submissions must be sent in by October 31 or March 31.